+3.2.1.1 Document feeding and ejecting mechanism
-This mechanism consists of the document guide base, ADF & document tray ASSY and scanner unit.

-The ADF (automatic document feeder) unit contains a separation roller ASSY, document feed roller ASSY, document ejection roller, ADF motor, and document front and rear sensors.
+This mechanism consists of the document stacker, automatic document feeder (ADF), document feed roller ASSY, document ejection roller ASSY, and document sensors.
+(For details about the sensors, refer to Subsection 3.2.3.)

-The scanner unit consists of a scanner top cover, CCD unit, CCD drive mechanism, CCD HP sensor, and scanner base.

-For details about the sensors, refer to Subsection 3.2.3.

-This scanner mechanism supports a dual scanning system.

-(1) If you set documents on the document guide base with their faces up and start the scanning operation, then the ADF motor rotates to pull in those documents into the ADF unit, starting from the top sheet to the bottom, page by page.
-Each document curves downwards and turns to the right with the document feed roller so as to advance above the CCD unit, and then it is fed out to the document tray with the document ejection roller ASSY.
+If you set documents on the document stacker with their faces down and start the scanning operation, then the scanner motor rotates so that the ADF (which consists of the separation roller and ADF parts) feeds those documents into the machine, starting from the bottom sheet (first page) to the top (last page), page by page.
+Each document advances with the document feed roller ASSY to the scanner, and then it is fed out of the machine with the document ejection roller ASSY.